delaford/game/README.md

 I also hope to learn on topics such as collaboration (in an open-source world) where I develop my own DevOps skills wherein project standards are not only made but kept through the power of CI/CD.

 Lastly, this game will give me a great reason to try out `D3` and make cool data viz graphs in the `Navarra/website` section.
 You want to see cool graphs regarding your player?
 You're gonna get it.
-Or, help contribute!
+Or you can help contribute!

 ## Notice